A cellular topological field theory: Non-abelian cellular theory, I: ``canonical setting''

-\begin{Proposition} Let $X,Y$ be two ball complexes such that $X$ is a \emph{cellular aggregation} of $Y$ (or, equivalently, $Y$ is a \emph{subdivision} of $X$).
+\begin{Proposition} Let $X,Y$ be two regular CW complexes such that $X$ is a \emph{cellular aggregation} of $Y$ (or, equivalently, $Y$ is a \emph{subdivision} of $X$).
 Then the BV pushforward $P_*^{Y\ra X}$ from $\sF_Y$ to $\sF_X$ relates the standard cellular actions $S_Y$ and $S_X$ by

 More precisely, the r.h.s. of (\ref{aggreg}) has the form $e^{\frac{i}{\hbar}S'_X}(\mu_{\sF_X}^\hbar)^{1/2}$ and for special ``geometric'' choices of gauge-fixing for the BV pusforward $P_*^{Y\ra X}$, we have a canonical transformation